Pope celebrates Christmas Eve Mass as virus surges in Italy

 No curfew is in place this year, but cases this week have surged even beyond 2020 levels.
 For the second day in a row, Italy on Friday set a new pandemic daily record with 50,599 new cases.
 Another 141 people died, bringing Italy’s official death toll to 136,386.

-The Vatican secretary of state on Thursday imposed a new vaccine mandate on all Vatican staff, extending it to all employees except those who have recovered from the coronavirus.
+With the arrival of the omicrom variant in Italy, the Vatican secretary of state on Thursday imposed a new vaccine mandate on all Vatican staff, extending it to all employees except those who have recovered from the coronavirus.
 Previously, only employees who dealt with the public directly had to be vaccinated, such as staff at the Vatican Museums and the Swiss Guards, while others could access their offices with regular testing.

 The mandate does not apply to the faithful attending Mass, but they are required to wear masks.
-The faithful attending Friday’s Mass, and the priests, bishops and cardinals concelebrating it, all wore masks.
+Those attending Friday’s Mass, and the priests, bishops and cardinals concelebrating it, all wore masks.
 Francis, who is missing part of one lung and had intestinal surgery in July, has largely eschewed masks, even when greeting prelates and the general public.

+“I’m not worried because first of all I have a mask on, and I’ve had my third dose so I feel relaxed,” said Franco Pasquali, a Rome resident attending the service.
+“The problem is those who don’t vaccinate, that’s all.”

 Francis is believed to have received the third booster shot, as has emeritus Pope Benedict XVI.
 Francis has said vaccination is an “act of love” and he has called for wealthier countries to provide the shots to the developing world.